Tzion0/Rooting-Samsung-A50/README.md

 3. Open the Magisk app.
 It will show a pop-up stating "Additional Setup Required.", **IF** it does not showing the pop-up, repeat the Step 5 again with `CSC_...` instead and consider connect the device to laptop at the start of Step 7 (unsure if it is actually needed).
 4. Tap **OK**.
 The app will perform its final steps, and the device will automatically reboot one last time.

 After the reboot, open Magisk.
 If everything is green, congratulations!
 Your device is now successfully rooted.
+You may install the [Root Checker](https://xdaforums.com/t/app-root-checker-in-the-android-market.927629/) app to verify if your device is successfully rooted.

 ### Notes
 - DO NOT perform reboot via regular way (power button).
 Instead use the Reboot feature in Magisk app.